Heliophysics and Planetary Science Branch

 Heliophysics and Planetary Science Branch Scientist Elected to Coronal Loops Workshop Steering Committee

-Dr. Amy Winebarger (Heliophysics and Planetary Science Branch) was nominated and elected to the Coronal Loops Workshop Steering Committee.
+Amy Winebarger (ST13) was nominated and elected to the Coronal Loops Workshop Steering Committee.
 The Coronal Loops Workshop is an international, biannual meeting that focuses on the structure, evolution, and heating of magnetically closed solar coronal structures.
 The Workshop includes presentations on observations, analysis, and modeling of these structures, as well as instrument and technology innovations to better constrain their properties.
-Dr. Winebarger has been an active participant in the Workshops since their beginning in 2001.
+Winebarger has been an active participant in the Workshops since their beginning in 2001.
 The Steering Committee oversees the planning of the Workshop, including soliciting proposals for locations and appointing the Science Organizing Committee.
-Dr. Winebarger previously served on the Steering Committee from 2009 - 2015.
+Winebarger previously served on the Steering Committee from 2009 - 2015.

 Journey Into Space Interview with Mitzi Adams